It is a complete MIL-STD UID compliance application solution for aircraft backlit panel laser marking and other aerospace parts manufacturers.

 SpaceX, NASA jet propulsion lab, NASA Johnson Space Center, Kenndy Space Center, NavyAir, Lockheed Martin, Raytheon, Honeywell, GE Dynamics, Boeing Defense, BAE Systems, Orbit Science, Aerospace labs, Goodrich, Brazilian Aeronautical Commission, and more!

 Applicable to the widest range of aviation and aerospace device material, including titanium, aluminum alloys, stainless, light steel composite, graphite, polymer, carbon fiber, ABS, rubber, nylon, etc.

-If you’re not sure if your material will mark, send it in for a free material testing study by our applications experts.
+If you’re not sure if your material will mark, send it in for a free material testing study by our application experts.

 Laser Technology Refined

-Laser applications can fully or partially replace traditional peening, roll stamping, grooving, embossing, stippling, scribing, sand blasting, chemical etching, and color printing processes.
-Our laser machines provides the best solution for regulation compliant, high-quality marking and deep engraving.
+Laser applications can fully or partially replace traditional peening, roll stamping, grooving, embossing, stippling, scribing, sandblasting, chemical etching, and color printing processes.
+Our laser machines provide the best solution for regulation-compliant, high-quality marking and deep engraving.

 Versatile Laser Machines